rykktiadloans/spring-blog/README.md

 ## Running it

+### Docker Compose Dev Build
 This application can be built and run locally using Docker Compose with `compose.yaml`.

 Docker containers for specific microservices are also publicly available in the *Packages* section.

-In order for the fleet to run, the following environmental variables need to be set.
+In order for the Docker Compose to run, the following environmental variables need to be set.

 | Environmental Variable | Example Value                                              | Purpose                                                        |
 |------------------------|------------------------------------------------------------|----------------------------------------------------------------|